freqstart/freqstart/README.md

 ## Setup & Docker-Manager for Freqtrade

 Freqstart simplifies the use of Freqtrade with Docker.
 Including a simple setup guide for Freqtrade, configurations and FreqUI with a secured SSL proxy and Tailscale (VPN).
 Freqstart also automatically downloads implemented strategies based on Docker project files and detects necessary updates.

-Freqstart is the combined public knowledge, based on best practice solutions, to run Freqtrade in the most secure environment possible.
-Every step can be done manually and even if you decide to remove Freqstart, you can start and stop your project files with native Docker commands.

 IF YOU ARE NOT FAMILIAR WITH FREQTRADE, PLEASE READ THE COMPLETE DOCUMENTATION FIRST ON: [www.freqtrade.io](https://www.freqtrade.io/)